bsmith89/longev-mgen/doc/submission.md

 functional potential of _Muribaculaceae_ at UM and UT.
 This work
-demonstrates the utility of culture-free genomics to understand the ecological role of these key members of the mouse gut microbial community and explore several hypotheses that may explain differences in the distribution and response of these bacteria to acarbose treatment.
+demonstrates the utility of culture-free genomics to understand the potential ecological roles of these key members of the mouse gut microbial community and explore several hypotheses that may explain differences in the distribution and response of these bacteria to acarbose treatment.
 Hypotheses